 It Will Transform Your Own Mindset

-There is a great side benefit to writing with softeners – you will feel great a lot of the time!
-It is always what WE generate in life that creates how we feel, not how others treat us.
-It is kind of like, when I love someone, I feel the love first. 😊
+There is a great side benefit to writing with softeners – you will feel great!
+It is always what we generate in life that creates how we feel, not how others treat us.

 What Not to Do